 A Sporty Day

-The vast watery access available on Hayling Island has made it a hotbed for Windsurfers and Kitesurfers (If you're in the area in June 2019, why not attend the Kitesurfing Armada Festival).
+The vast watery access available on Hayling Island has made it a hotbed for Windsurfers and Kitesurfers (If you're in the area in June 2020, why not attend the Kitesurfing Armada Festival).
 Different locations scattered around the Island has made it a haven for those who are experienced or just starting out.
-Familiarise yourself with windsurfing around Langstone Harbour or push yourself to the limit along Hayling Seafront (if your more experienced!).
+Familiarise yourself with windsurfing around Langstone Harbour or push yourself to the limit along Hayling Seafront (if you're more experienced!).

 Did you know that windsurfing was invented on Hayling Island?
 If you fancy trying your hand at the sport, WindWise offers lessons.
 For kitesurfing, contact CBK Hayling Island.
 You can also kayak or SUP in Hayling’s waters.